 About

-I’m an incoming mathematics PhD student at the University of California, Berkeley.
+I’m a second-year mathematics PhD student at the University of California, Berkeley.
 Previously, I completed my undergraduate degree in mathematics and a master’s degree in electrical engineering, both at Stanford University.
+I’m currently supported by the NSF GRFP.

-My research interests are broadly related to optimization, probability, and partial differential equations (PDEs).
-For instance, some of my previous research investigates the convergence of neural network-based PDE solvers for mean-field control and reachability problems, and I remain interested in interacting particle systems that arise in both control-theoretic settings and in modern applications of statistical physics.
+My research interests are broadly related to probability theory and mathematical physics.
+Currently, I’m growing increasingly interested in sampling from high-dimensional distributions that arise in classical and quantum spin systems.
+Some of my previous research investigates convergent solvers for the nonlinear partial differential equations that arise in the study of mean-field games and other interacting particle systems.
 You can find more information about my research on my Google Scholar page and in my CV.
-I typically use my legal name, William, for academic purposes.
+In the past, I have used my legal name, William, for academic purposes.1

 When I’m not learning about math, I like to spend my time in my home state of Colorado.
 That isn’t always possible, but the hills and coastline near the Bay Area aren’t a bad substitute.